tiehangd/Para_DPMM/Para_DPMM_package/Para_DPMM_Source_Code/readme.md

      4> Please enter computing time limit (seconds):  20

-Please contact Tiehang Duan (tiehangd@uci.edu) if you found any bug in the program or if anything is unclear in this discription.
+Please contact Tiehang Duan (tiehang.duan@gmail.com) if you found any bug in the program or if anything is unclear in this discription.

 Note: The Para-DPMM project depend heavily on the open source Dirichlet Process Mixtures package(http://people.csail.mit.edu/jchang7/code.php) written by Jason Chang.